SylvainMontagny/STM32F446_FromScratch/README.md

 	* Sytick Timer

 # 3. Project compilation
-## 3.1.
-How to use it with STM32CubeIDE?
 1. On STM32CubeIDE, create a new empty project: File > New > STM32 project > MCU Selector > STM32F446RET6 > Empty project.
 2. Delete all files from Inc/ and Src/ folder.
 3. Clone this repository on your Hard Disk.